-- In Reception and Year 1, we follow the Read Write Inc phonics programme, which teaches phonics, reading and writing daily in a systematic way.
-Children are grouped according to 'stage, not age' and learn phonics, read books and write sentences closely matched to their ability; - Read Write Inc and Fresh Start is also used for early readers in other year groups who require further phonics, reading and writing in a structured programme; - A range of 'reading to', 'reading with' and 'reading by' opportunities are planned daily in English and Guided Reading, as well as in other times throughout the day where possible; - Reading sessions take place either as a whole class using the same text (either individual copies, a big book or text on the interactive whiteboard), or in small groups reading the same text closely matched to ability and needs; - A range of reading strategies are taught, including fluency, prosody and expression; - Carefully chosen questions and activities teach and develop retrieval and inference skills; - Daily and frequent readers are identified who need to make accelerated progress; - We provide a range of parallel texts linked to topic work or the theme; - Children record their responses in: whole class reading journals, individual reading journals or in their English books; - Opportunities for reading for pleasure are planned, as well as regular opportunities for adults to read to the class; - Library visits take place, including to the school library and local village library;
+In Reception and Year 1, and for identified children in Year 2, we follow the systematic synthetic Read Write Inc phonics programme, which teaches phonics, reading and writing daily in a systematic way.
+Children are grouped according to 'stage, not age' and learn phonics, read books and write sentences closely matched to their ability;

+- Read Write Inc and Fresh Start is also used for early readers in other year groups who require further phonics, reading and writing in a structured programme; - A range of 'reading to', 'reading with' and 'reading by' opportunities are planned daily in English and Reading lessons, as well as in other times throughout the day where possible; - Reading sessions take place either as a whole class using the same text (either individual copies, a big book or text on the interactive whiteboard), or in small groups reading the same text closely matched to ability and needs; - A range of reading strategies are taught, including fluency, prosody and expression; - Carefully chosen questions and activities teach and develop retrieval and inference skills; - Daily and frequent readers are identified who need to make accelerated progress; - We provide a range of parallel texts linked to wider curriculum learning journeys or the theme; - Children record their responses in: whole class reading journals, individual reading journals or in their English books; - Opportunities for reading for pleasure are planned, as well as regular opportunities for adults to read to the class;

-- Children's Book Week and World Book Day promote a love of reading; - Extra activities take place to raise the profile of reading, linked to different themes, such as Riveting Reading Pyjama Evenings, Ride the Reading Roller Coaster and the Summer Reading Challenges from the local library.
+- Library visits take place, including to the school library and local village library; - · Children's Book Week and World Book Day promote a love of reading; - Extra activities take place to raise the profile of reading, including the Summer Reading Challenges from the local library.